spinnaker-hackathon/vault-spinnaker-dynamic-accounts/README.md

 ```

-Enable approle authentication within Vault to generate token to be used by Spinnaker to access the dynamic accounts secret (NEVER USE THE ROOT TOKEN FOR ANYTHING OTHER THAN SETTING UP BETTER OPTIONS) and for approle to be used by
+Enable approle authentication within Vault to generate token to be used by Spinnaker to access the dynamic accounts secret (NEVER USE THE ROOT TOKEN FOR ANYTHING OTHER THAN SETTING UP BETTER OPTIONS) and for approle to be used to create tokens for sending new account credentials to the intake vault secret

 ```sh
 vault auth enable approle